-Well specifically, egg yolks.
+More specifically, egg yolks.
 Even more specifically, egg yolks from pasture-raised chickens.
-Chickens that have been raised indoors lay eggs with yolks that aren’t a rich source of vitamin D. Allow them ample opportunity to run around outside in the sun, however, and they yolks they produce can have three to four times the amount of vitamin D. Some chickens are also given feed that’s enriched with Vitamin D, which is another way to get your fill.
-So either choose eggs that are marketed as such or eggs that are pasture-raised.
+Chickens that have been raised indoors lay eggs with yolks that are not a good source of vitamin D. Allow them ample opportunity to run around outside in the sun, however, and the yolks they produce can have three to four times the amount of vitamin D. Some chickens are also given feed that’s enriched with Vitamin D, which is another way to get your fill.

-Mushrooms are actually the only plant-based source of vitamin D. It’s important that they’re wild mushrooms, however, because they need to be grown outside in ample sunlight in order to absorb a good amount of the vitamin.
+Fun fact: Mushrooms are the only plant-based source of vitamin D. It’s important that they’re wild mushrooms, however, because they need to be grown outside in ample sunlight.
 Commercially-grown mushrooms are usually grown in the dark, though some are grown under UV light to force vitamin D production.
-There’s just about endless opportunities when it comes to slipping mushrooms into your everyday diet.
-Enjoy them simply on toast for a savory breakfast, in a grain bowl for lunch, and tossed with pasta for dinner.